 A Unified Endpoint Management (UEM) solution provides a centralized platform to administer, control, and manage heterogeneous devices like desktops, PCs, smartphones, wearables, printers, scanners, etc. UEM enables companies to remotely configure, manage, track, monitor, and maintain endpoints running on different platforms and operating systems in a seamless manner to meet security and compliance specific to the company policy.

 Most UEM solutions offer bulk device enrollment (and deployment), Mobile Device Management, Mobile Application Management, and Mobile Content Management in the basic feature set, with profile and data containerization, remote access, reporting and analytics, and a lot of other customizable options.

 IT department in a digital enterprise no longer ‘decides’ the platforms, devices, or OSes they will support.
-And some organization’s that are stringent around the ‘specific-device’ requirements, may find their employees turning to shadow IT, which may become a significant security threat in the long run.
-The millennial mobile user (and generations to come) wants to connect instantly, wants to get the job done on-the-go, and is comfortable using her own device as it has latest updates (features), which may take too long to arrive on a company-owned device.
+And some organizations that are stringent around the ‘specific device requirements, may find their employees turning to shadow IT, which may become a significant security threat in the long run.
+The millennial mobile user (and generations to come) wants to connect instantly, wants to get the job done on the go, and is comfortable using her own device as it has the latest updates (features), which may take too long to arrive on a company-owned device.

 In an informal poll on Twitter, only 11 percent of organizations confirmed embracing a UEM solution.
 A UEM solution may not be for every enterprise, but how do you decide if you need a UEM solution?